scnslabutsa/myhthelperEduContent/_episodes/OHS17g.md

 There are many ways people describe nausea: sick to my stomach, queasy, or upset stomach.
 Nausea can have other symptoms that happen at the same time, such as increased saliva, dizziness, trouble swallowing, or fast heart rate.
 A person can have nausea with or without vomiting.

 Sometimes, your cancer treatment or other medicines can cause nausea and vomiting in cancer patients.
-If nausea becomes severe, talk to your doctor.
+If nausea becomes severe, **talk to your doctor**.
 S/He may want to prescribe a medication that helps reduce nausea.
 However, beyond medication, there are certain things you can do to help.

 Tips to Manage Nausea: